 In the NC court system, domestic violence actions are known as 50-B actions, as the name comes from the specific North Carolina statute that addresses these claims.

-A person who alleges that he or she or a minor child has been the victim of domestic violence may request the assistance of a local law enforcement agency.
+A person who alleges that he or she or a minor child has been the victim of domestic violence may request a domestic violence protection order on behalf of the child, and may also seek the assistance of a local law enforcement agency.

 Experiencing domestic violence can be frightening and confusing.
 It can also make people feel very alone.
 If you have a boyfriend, girlfriend, or spouse that is abusive, our lawyers are able to assist you with your matter.